 The editors of the International Journal for Court Administration welcome the submission of original high-quality articles that advance the IJCA aim to be the most respected and sought after periodical for practitioners and scholars of justice administration throughout the world.
 Originals or high-quality reproductions of photographs, graphs, charts, and forms in support of the text that enhance the article's presentation are encouraged.

-Articles submitted for publication in the International Journal for Court Administration must not be under consideration by any other publication.
+Articles submitted for publication in the International Journal for Court Administration must not be under consideration or previously been published by any other publication.
 Submitted articles may draw on a variety of research or other inquiry protocols of the social sciences and adhere to the highest professional standards of inquiry and reporting (e.g., reports of original research should document methodology including evidence of reliability and validity of results).

 The Journal provides immediate open access to its content.
 Authors retain copyright of their articles.
 Articles are distributed under the terms of the Creative Commons Attribution 3.0 Unported License (CC-BY 3.0)